nileshav/kubernetes-fundamentals/02-PODs-with-kubectl/README.md

 kubectl exec -it <pod-name> -- /bin/bash
 kubectl exec -it my-first-pod -- /bin/bash

+**Important**: If you are receving any error then it might be possible Windows when using Git Bash with kubectl exec — Git Bash rewrites paths and messes up how the shell is passed into the container.
+It tries to run the shell on your host instead of inside the container.
+To fix this, run the same command in a different terminal, such as:
+PowerShell:
+kubectl exec -it my-first-pod -- /bin/bash
+Command Prompt (CMD):
+kubectl exec -it my-first-pod -- /bin/sh
+WORKAROUND by disabling path conversion for that command in git-bash itself:
+MSYS_NO_PATHCONV=1 kubectl exec -it my-first-pod -- /bin/bash

 # Execute some commands in Nginx container
 ls
 cd /usr/share/nginx/html